MV Hebridean Isles: Service

 After relieving at Arran in January 2019, Hebridean Isles returned in March 2019 to cover for Caledonian Isles, which had rammed the pier at Brodick and sustained damage to her bow visor as a result of her bow thrusters failing.

 From January - February 2022, Hebridean Isles relieved on the Ardrossan - Brodick route.
 She operated the route alone (rather than alongside Isle of Arran) due to a temporary timetable caused by staff absences relating to COVID-19.
-She remained on the route for over a month as a result of delays to MV Caledonian Isles return to service.
+She remained on the route for over a month as a result of delays to return to service.